Environment Setup

 Billing Configuration

-UseAutumn Integration
+UseAutumn Integration (Optional)

 Create account at UseAutumn ↗ and obtain secret key from Settings > API Keys

-Add the secret key to .env.local
+Add the secret key to .env.local:

-to define products, features, and pricing tiers matching the business model
+AUTUMN_SECRET_KEY=am_sk_your_key_hereEdit autumn.config.ts to define products, features, and pricing tiers matching the business model

 Synchronize configuration to UseAutumn:

-Billing operations fail until configuration synchronization completes.
-Rerun npx atmn push
+npx atmn pushBilling operations fail until configuration synchronization completes.
+Rerun npx atmn push after modifying products or features in autumn.config.ts.

 Convex Environment Sync